vuongducphuong/documentation/content/applications/websites/website/configuration/cookies_bar.rst

 block.

 .. image:: cookies_bar/customization.png
-   :alt: Odoo Website's edit panel to customize the cookies bar.
+   :alt: Leansoft Website's edit panel to customize the cookies bar.

 .. _cookies-bar/policy:

 Cookie policy
 =============

-When you enable the cookies bar for your website, Odoo creates the **Cookie Policy** page (`/cookie-policy`) with the list of essential and optional cookies.
+When you enable the cookies bar for your website, Leansoft creates the **Cookie Policy** page (`/cookie-policy`) with the list of essential and optional cookies.
 To access it, click the :guilabel:`Cookie Policy` hyperlink in the cookies bar or open the page from :menuselection:`Website --> Site --> Pages`.